Assistant Project Manager for a Digital Marketing Agency

 • Vendors

-The assistant project manager will coordinate, monitor, oversee and organize projects to ensure that deadlines are met, and that necessary personnel are assigned to tasks and don’t overlap in terms of scheduling.
-Therefore, the assistant project manager will delegate tasks to different members of the team but also collaborate with different stakeholders.
-If there are any issues, they will problem-solve or negotiate to resolve the problem.
-Also, they might offer training but will report back and do so in a presentation.
+The assistant project manager will coordinate, monitor, oversee, and organize projects to ensure deadlines are met, necessary personnel are assigned tasks, and scheduling doesn’t overlap.
+The assistant project manager will delegate tasks to different team members and collaborate with other stakeholders.
+If there are any issues, they will problem-solve or negotiate to resolve them.
+Also, they might offer training, but will report back and do so in a presentation.

-When working in a marketing agency setting, their excellent communication skills (written & verbal) will shine, laying bare their good organizational skills and excellent attention to detail.
-Moreover, as they are used to working remotely, they can also work independently on multiple tasks at once while maintaining a high level of quality control on all projects they oversee throughout their shift/workday.
+When working in a marketing agency setting, their excellent communication skills (written and verbal) will shine, revealing their good organizational skills and incredible attention to detail.
+Moreover, as they are used to working remotely, they can work independently on multiple tasks simultaneously while maintaining high-quality control on all projects they oversee throughout their shift/workday.

 The assistant project manager or assistant project coordinator will maintain a calendar of all client meetings and ensure that all clients know their scheduled appointments.
-The assistant project manager will also ensure that all internal team members of the digital marketing agency are aware of the client’s schedule and prepare for the meeting as needed.
+The assistant project manager will also ensure that all internal digital marketing agency team members see the client’s schedule and prepare for the meeting as needed.

 The assistant project manager or project manager assistant will schedule meetings between the client and various departments within your digital agency, such as a designer, developer, or content strategist.

-Suppose you work with vendors on an ongoing basis (such as an SEO firm).
+Suppose you work with vendors continuously (such as an SEO firm).
 In that case, you may want to consider having them meet regularly with your team so they can keep up-to-date on the progress made by everyone involved in managing the account.
-This is especially important if your digital marketing agency works in multiple industries where there could be complex issues that require immediate resolution at any time during execution (e.g., legal compliance).
+This is especially important if your digital marketing agency works in multiple industries where complex issues could require immediate resolution during execution (e.g., legal compliance).

 The assistant project manager or project coordinator will define roles within a project, including internal employees and contractors, and identify resources that may need to be allocated to a project.
-Therefore, as the project manager, they will be responsible for managing all the various project tasks.
-This means that the project manager will have to stay on top of every aspect of your business, from planning and budgeting to overseeing vendors and contractors.
-While this is not an easy task, it can become even more complicated when you are working with multiple projects at once or if your company has a large team of internal employees who need to be involved in multiple projects simultaneously.
+As the project manager, they will be responsible for managing all the various project tasks.
+This means the project manager must stay on top of every aspect of your business, from planning and budgeting to overseeing vendors and contractors.
+While this is not an easy task, it can become even more complicated when working with multiple projects at once or if your company has a large team of internal employees who must simultaneously be involved in various tasks.

-In order to manage both teams effectively, it’s vital for each project manager to identify their role within each individual project and what resources they will need available to complete their work effectively.
+To manage both teams effectively, each project manager needs to identify their role within each project and the resources they need to complete their work effectively.
 The assistant project manager will define roles within a project, including internal employees and contractors, and identify resources that may need to be allocated to a project (if necessary).

 The assistant PM or administrative assistant will also work directly with the client during pre-production meetings, where they review concepts before moving on to development; this helps ensure that there are no misunderstandings between the client and the digital marketing agency throughout any given phase of production within an overall digital marketing campaign strategy plan.